jhpce-jhu/jhpce_mkdocs/docs/sw/sas.md

     #
     # (YOU HAVE TO RUN "module load SAS" before calling either of these routines)
     #
-    # If you want to use Firefox as your web browser for SAS:
-    #
-    fsas() { sas -helpbrowser SAS -xrm "SAS.webBrowser:'/usr/bin/firefox'" -xrm "SAS.helpBrowser:'/usr/bin/firefox'" "$@" > /dev/null 2>&1; }
-    #
-    # If you want to use Chromium-browser as your web browser for SAS:
+    # To use Chromium-browser as your web browser for SAS to display html help files and output:
     #
     csas() { sas -helpbrowser SAS -xrm "SAS.webBrowser:'/usr/bin/chromium-browser'" -xrm "SAS.helpBrowser:'/usr/bin/chromium-browser'" "$@" > /dev/null 2>&1; }
     ```